IRAN TOUR WITH THE TRAVEL CAMEL

 – Any dietary or other requirements

-Before booking, ensure you are familiar with all the “Tour Information” below, especially dress code, meals and meal times, money, prohibited items, USA travel, and visas.
+Before booking, ensure you are familiar with all the “Tour Information” below, especially dress code, flights to Iran, meals and meal times, money, prohibited items, USA travel, and visas.

 Please fill in the form to commence your preparations for one of the world’s greatest travel destinations!

-All accommodation will be in 4 and 5 star properties.
+Accommodation will be mostly in 4 and 5 star properties.
 The quality of accommodation is very good and they provide all the services you expect in similar properties in the west, except a more limited range of TV channels.
+In Saadat Shah and Aqda, the accommodation will be closer to the 3 star standard.

 One of the aims of the tour is to immerse you in the culture, as this will heighten the travel experience.